Skip to main content

 What It Measures

 This panel measures specific IgE antibodies against multiple food allergens in a single blood draw.
 Foods tested typically include common allergens such as milk, egg, wheat, soy, peanut, tree nuts, fish, and shellfish.
+For each allergen, the test reports a separate IgE value.
+A raised value means your immune system has produced antibodies against that food, which is known as sensitisation.
+Sensitisation is not the same as an allergy: many people with a raised IgE value have no symptoms when they eat that food.

 Why It Matters